open-telemetry/opentelemetry-java/docs/sdk-configuration.md

 ### Goals

 - Provide a single entrypoint to configuring the SDK.
 For end-users, less familiar with the SDK, we want to have everything together to provide discoverability and simpler end-user code.
+If there are several, clear use cases which benefit from different entrypoints, we could have multiple corresponding to each one.

 - Fit well with common Java idioms such as dependency injection, or common frameworks like Spring.

 - Reduce the chance of gotchas or configuration mishaps.

-- Aim for optimal performance for the most common use case.
+- Aim for optimal performance of the configured SDK for the most common use case.

 ### Non-goals